sjamthe/Self-Driving-Car-ND-Advanced-Lane-Lines/README.md

 is preferred.
 If lines have > 10 unique points then we prefer line that has less spread i.e its points are closer to each other.

+---

+## Discussion
+This project was a very good introduction to advanced Computer Vision techniques.
+The lane detection was far better than project 1 after the perspective transform and ability to predict curves.
+For me the biggest challenge remains detecting lane lines by using various color spaces and thresholds.
+As you notice I tried two different color filters to look at yellow and white lanes and applied various thresholds in a loop.

+Now that I have learnt about HOG features and other features in project 5 (vehicle detection), I am thinking of trying some of those techniques along with a classifier to detect lanes.
+Another option is to train a CNN that I used for project 3 to predict steering angle to actually predict lane coordinates.